 The GCF was meant to help countries limit or reduce their greenhouse gas emissions and adapt to climate change.
 The 194-nation U.N.
 Framework Convention on Climate Change, or UNFCCC, set it up.
 Equal amounts of funding are supposed to go to mitigation and adaptation.

-In 2014, it began gathering pledges of more than $10 billion.
+In 2014, it began gathering pledges of more than US$10 billion.
 A year later, it was handed the added role of helping nations achieve their commitments under the Paris Agreement.

 Environmentalists and diplomats met in April at Bonn, Germany, for talks on how to carry out the climate agreement, which is based on voluntary national pledges to collectively keep global warming below 2 degrees Celsius by 2100, or to 1.5 degrees Celsius if possible.
 The deadline for nations to approve a Paris rulebook for how to achieve that will come at a summit in December.